markitondemand/markitdown/readme.md

 	  --head         file to be included in <head>
 	  --header       file to be included just after opening <body> --footer       file to be included just before end of </body>
-	  --title        prepend <title> tags with this valu
+	  --title        prepend <title> tags with this value

 ## Examples